-The Manaslu Trek is ideal for those people who have the excellent physical condition and is keen to walk at high altitudes.
+The Manaslu Trek is ideal for people with excellent physical condition and keen to walk at high altitudes.
 Note that trekking in Manaslu is moderate to strenuous.
-Nevertheless, old-aged people can also complete this trek if he or she takes proper acclimatization.
+Nevertheless, old-aged people can also complete this trek if they properly acclimate.

 Some Other Essentials Addon

-There is expanding the telecommunication services at most of the villages, except Deng and Ghap.
+Telecommunication: Most villages are expanding telecommunication services, except Deng and Ghap.
 However, you can find a satellite or cellular-based phone that can connect with the world on a payable basis.
-Internet services are also available in Philim, Namrung, Lho, and Sama Gaon.
+In addition, Internet services are available in Philim, Namrung, Lho, and Sama Gaon.

-Due to the micro-hydro project, 220-volt electricity is available in many villages.
-Likewise, light and power sockets are possible for charging batteries on a payable basis.
-Villages without electricity generally use a solar panel for light and battery charging.
+Electricity: Due to the micro-hydro project, 220-volt electricity is available in many villages.
+Likewise, light and power sockets are available for charging batteries on a payable basis.
+Villages without electricity generally use solar panels for light and battery charging.

 As a sustainable tourism operator, Himalayan Exploration Travel would like to share some sustainable tips while on a trek.
-Whenever you spend time outdoors, you attempt to have the least effect on nature, and the values of “leaving no trace” assist in preserving the environment you enjoy so much.
-However, when walking through isolated Himalayan settlements, you discovered it more complicated.
+Whenever you spend time outdoors, you attempt to have the most negligible effect on nature, and the values of “leaving no trace” assist in preserving the environment you enjoy so much.
+However, walking through isolated Himalayan settlements makes it more complicated.

 In terms of sustainability, try to order what locals eat.
 Please do not buy bottled water or snacks.
 You may get boiled water from every lodge.
-If you are not 100% sure about its purity, please use water purify pills.
-We highly recommend you to have local food than the imported ones.
+If you are not 100% sure about its purity, please use water-purifying pills.
+We highly recommend you have local food rather than imported ones.

 Get to know about the region before you go.
-Read the book ‘The Snow Leopard” by Peter Matthiessen and investigate anthropologist Geoff Childs’ research on communities living in this area.
+Read the book ‘The Snow Leopard” by Peter Matthiessen and investigate anthropologist Geoff Childs’ research on communities in this area.

 Some Frequently Asked Questions

-We do offer only $1350 per person as per published services on the website.
-Prices may differ widely, from $1350 to $2350 per person based on the services.
+We offer only $1350 per person per published service on the website.
+However, prices may differ widely based on the benefits, from $1350 to $2350 per person.

 Yes, it requires a Restricted Area Permit (RAP), ACAP (Annapurna Conservation Area Project), and MCAP (Manaslu Conservation Area Project).
-We have mentioned in detail on Manaslu Circuit Trek Cost as well.
+We have mentioned the Manaslu Circuit Trek Cost in detail as well.